ReadShade/ReadShade/source/addons/shadertoggler.rst

 Preface
 -------

-To get started, you will need to download the ReShade add-on version.
-You can find more information on this `here <../reshade/reshadeversions.md>`_.
+First, download the ReShade add-on version.
+You can find more details `here <../reshade/reshadeversions.md>`_.

 Requirements
 ------------

-To use the Shader Toggler, you will need to download the add-on itself from the `official GitHub repository <https://github.com/FransBouma/ShaderToggler/releases>`_.
-Make sure to download the correct version for your game.
+To use the Shader Toggler, download the add-on from its `official GitHub page <https://github.com/FransBouma/ShaderToggler/releases>`_.
+Make sure to get the right version for your game.

 .. figure:: shadertoggler/shadertoggler.jpg